-Upon its formation, Det Nine moved to the same station (aboard a YRBM) in the upper Mekong that Det Three had once occupied.
-This left four detachments still guarding against border infiltration, with Det Two continuing operations in the Rung Sat Special Zone.
-Wherever the River Patrol Force has gone to seek out the enemy, the Seawolves have been standing by to provide aerial protection.
-From four detachments located in large urban centers along the coast or on larger rivers, the squadron has grown to nine detachments which can fan out over the entire Delta to allow the enemy no refuge.
+Wherever the River Patrol Force has gone to seek out the enemy, the Seawolves and Sealord's have been standing by to give aerial protection and combat support.
+From four detachments located in large urban centers along the coast or on larger rivers, the squadron has grown to nine detachments and a combat support element which can fan out over the entire Delta to allow the enemy no respite.